jflinchbaugh/covid-warehouse/README.md

        localhost/covid-warehouse
 ```

-## Start as a Pod with Postgres in Podman
+## Start as a Pod in Podman

-The `covid-warehouse.yaml` describes a Pod with the warehouse and a PostgreSQL
+The `covid-warehouse.yaml` describes a Pod with the warehouse.
-server deployed together in one pod.
-The `./run_pod.sh` script will rebuild
-the covid-warehouse image and launch the pod.
-When the warehouse process finishes,
+The `./run_pod.sh` script will rebuild the covid-warehouse image and launch the pod.
-the script will copy the results out of the volume into the `./output/` directory
+When the warehouse process finishes, the script will copy the results out
-and shutdown the whole pod.
+of the volume into the `./output/` directory and shutdown the whole pod.